 Our art and music studios are places of inspiration, imagination and joy.
 Children come in small groups to the studios to explore topics of classroom study through various medium.
 Our art and music specialists meet regularly with the classroom teachers to share and discuss ideas to support children’s interests.
 It is truly a wonder to see an idea expressed in 100 languages.

 The PSA community is comprised of people of diverse abilities, backgrounds, experiences and cultures.
-We value the differences among all people and welcome their varied contributions to our school.
+We value the differences among all people and welcome varied contributions to our school.
 We partner together to support the various needs and learning styles of our children.
 Our community consists of:

 - Children.
 Our strong children are at the core of all that we do.
 We value our children’s continuing adventures and the opportunity they provide for community reflection.